 Assigned homework appear in your

-issues repository.
+issues repository on GitHub.
 Follow these steps to turn in, and get credit for your homework.

 You should complete at least the tasks given for explorer mode as listed in the assignment before turning it in, as well as before attempting adventure or epic modes.

 NOTE: All the following commands need to be run in your terminal and inside the project directory.
 You need to